flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ![VRAM visualisation in the NO$PSX debugger.
 You can spot the dual frame buffer, along with texture pages.
 The latter are translated using a colour lookup table, also stored there.](vram.jpg){.open-float}

-In essence, rather than hoarding VRAM with the frame buffer, this console's GPU allows to decrease the dimensions of the frame buffer, effectively incrementing the space available for other resources.
+In essence, rather than hoarding VRAM with the frame buffer, this console's GPU allows to decrease the dimensions of the frame buffer, effectively increasing the space available for other resources.
 In a demonstration from 'Gears Episode 2' [@graphics-halkun], Halkun shows a setup that divides the 640x480 frame buffer into two 320x480 ones, employing a technique called **page flipping** to render multiple scenes at the same time.

 Page flipping involves alternating the location of the frame for display between two buffers whenever required, allowing the game to render one scene while displaying another.
 Thus, hiding any flickering effect and improving loading times (something that the player will certainly appreciate!).